James Ewing (pathologist)

-Life
+Early life and education

 James Ewing, was born in 1866 to a prominent family of Pittsburgh.
 When he was 14 he was diagnosed with osteomyelitis and was bedridden for two years.
 He first completed his B.A. in 1888 at Amherst College and then studied medicine at the College of Physicians and Surgeons of New York, from 1888 to 1891.

+Career

 He returned to the College of Physicians and Surgeons as instructor in histology (1893-1897), and clinical pathology (1897-1898).
 After a brief stint as a surgeon with the US Army, Ewing was appointed in 1899 the first professor of clinical pathology at the newly formed Medical College of Cornell University in New York, where he was the only full-time professor.
 In 1902, Ewing helped to establish one of the first funds for cancer research, endowed by Mrs. Collis P. Huntington.
-With his discoveries using that research funding, Ewing became the most important experimental oncologist and helped to found, in 1907, the American Association for Cancer Research, and in 1913, the American Society for the Control of Cancer, now the American Cancer Society.
+With his discoveries using that research funding, Ewing became the most important experimental oncologist and helped found the American Society for the Control of Cancer, now the American Cancer Society, in 1913.
+Ewing was also one of the co-founders of the American Association for Cancer Research in 1907, and served three terms as its president: in 1907-1908, 1908-1909 and 1937-1938.
 In 1906 Ewing, working with S.P.
 Beebe and collaborators, showed the first proof that a cancer (canine transmissible venereal tumor in dogs) could be transmissible.

 In 1910, Ewing had approached New York Hospital about establishing a clinical research facility; when this fell through, he established a collaboration with Memorial Hospital (which would become Memorial Sloan Kettering Cancer Center) with the help of industrialist and philanthropist James Douglas, who gave $100,000 to endow twenty beds for clinical research, equipment for working with radium, and a clinical laboratory to Memorial for that purpose.
 Douglas' enthusiasm and funding for development of radiation therapy for cancer inspired Ewing to become one of the pioneers in developing this treatment.
 Ewing soon took over effective leadership of clinical and laboratory research at Memorial.

 In 1919 Ewing published the first edition of Neoplastic Diseases: A Text-Book on Tumors.
-The book, which is translated into numerous languages, becomes a cornerstone of modern oncology by establishing a systematic and comprehensive basis for diagnosing human cancer.
-In 1921 he published a paper detailing a type of osteoma which later received his name: Ewing sarcoma.
+The book, which took 10 years to write and is translated into numerous languages, became a cornerstone of modern oncology by establishing a systematic and comprehensive basis for diagnosing human cancer.
+In 1921, he published a paper describing a type of bone tumor that he named “diffuse endothelioma of bone.”
+The tumor soon became known as Ewing sarcoma and, by 1927, the term “Ewing's sarcoma” was being used in the medical literature.

+The decade from 1920 to 1930 was largely devoted to expanding the various activities of Memorial Hospital and strengthening its affiliation with Cornell University Medical College.
+In 1931 Ewing was formally appointed president of the hospital, and remained in this post until his retirement in 1939.